 Training topics include soil management, fruit and vegetable production, entomology and pest management, plant pathology, weed identification and control, botany, landscape design, tree care, turf selection and management, and much more.

-Becoming a Certified Master Gardener
+Becoming a Certified Master Gardeners

 Becoming a certified VCEMG requires serious dedication.
 The program begins in January, with approximately 50-hours of training sessions over 14-weeks.
 Training classes are not a beginning gardening course.
 Applicants should know the basics of gardening in central New Mexico's challenging environment and be willing to learn the latest horticultural information available.
 A minimum of five years gardening experience, with at least two of those years in Valencia County or similar areas is also encouraged.
 The purpose of training is not to teach you how to garden, but rather to enable you to provide science-based gardening advice specific to Valencia County.